Military medals and what they mean

 Air Force Achievement Medal

 The Air Force Achievement Medal recognizes acts of meritorious service, meritorious achievement, or valor after September 30, 1981.
 It's akin to Achievement Medals issued by the other branches, although the Army does not have a valor designation.

 Coast Guard Achievement Medal

-Originally called the Secretary of the Treasury Commendation of Achievement, the Coast Guard Achievement Medal was first authorized in 1968.
-Like the other branches' Achievement Medals, it ranks just below the Joint Service Achievement Medal.
+Originally called the Secretary of the Treasury Commendation of Achievement, the Coast Guard Achievement Medal was first authorized in 1967.
+Like the Achievement Medals of other branches, it ranks just below the Joint Service Achievement Medal.

 Navy Expeditionary Medal